 Uploaders should know that 24Genetics raw data may have up to 80,000 more genetic markers than the 23andMe and Ancestry.com tests, so you won't get everything.

 To better understand what you will be getting with 24Genetics, you can check out PDF examples of the different types of tests online.
 PDF reports include dozens of pages and color illustrations.
 It even includes article links to scientific journals if you want to learn more about each portion of the test, including the clinical studies behind each of the tested factors and researchers’ in-depth insights into what your results mean.

 When you get your results, you are sent a PDF.
 There is no online interface.
-You can't get DNA matches.
-Your results don't get automatically updated when a more accurate algorithm is created.
+You can't get DNA matches and find living relatives through the site.
+The company suggests using GEDMatch as a free tool for genealogy and family history research.
+Unlike many other DNA companies, your results won’t automatically update when a more accurate algorithm is created.

 This test would be best for someone who wants to get one-time DNA analysis results that can easily be printed off at home.

 Many other testing companies offer a digital interface with non-static results.
 They change and update when the science advances, the company refines its algorithms, and more consumers take a DNA test, so there is more data for scientists to draw conclusions from.